Note We've recently renamed the

 client = Octokit::Client.new # Fetch a user user = client.user 'jbarnette' puts user.name # => "John Barnette" puts user.fields # => <Set: {:login, :id, :gravatar_id, :type, :name, :company, :blog, :location, :email, :hireable, :bio, :public_repos, :followers, :following, :created_at, :updated_at, :public_gists}> puts user[:company] # => "GitHub" user.rels[:gists].href # => "https://api.github.com/users/jbarnette/gists"

-Note: URL fields are culled into a separate .rels
+Note: URL fields are culled into a separate .rels collection for easier

 Hypermedia support.

-object or a Boolean, sometimes you may
+While most methods return a Resource object or a Boolean, sometimes you may

 need access to the raw HTTP response headers.
 You can access the last HTTP

-response with Client#last_response
+response with Client#last_response:

 user = client.user 'andrewpthorp' response = client.last_response etag = response.headers[:etag]